bar-katz/MNIST_web/README.md

 # MNIST web

-A web site for testing neural networks on MNIST data set using 2 hidden layers.
+A website for testing neural networks on MNIST data set using 2 hidden layers.

 ## Required Software